Unit 2 | Critiquing and Designing Digital Learning Resources

 The next step in the design thinking process is to narrow down your ideas and to select the most promising ones.
 When dealing with the creation of a digital learning resource, there are a variety of theoretical frameworks that can be used to help you make effective decisions about the choice and use of various digital tools.
 Some prominent frameworks include the SECTIONS model (Bates, 2015), Technological Pedagogical and Content Knowledge (TPACK) model (Koehler, Mishra & Cain, 2013, and the Substitution Augmentation Modification Redefinition (SAMR) model (Hamilton, Rosenberg, & Akcaoglu, 2016).
 You may already be familiar with most of these frameworks, so please skim the articles as needed for a review of the models.
 An additional resource for you to explore is Anstey and Watson’s (2018) Rubric for eLearning Tool Evaluation.

 Consider how you might be able to apply one or more of these technology evaluation frameworks to narrow down your resource design ideas.
-Select one or more frameworks and add to your drawing or concept map (related to learning theory and instructional design frameworks above).
-Share your diagram in the Unit 2 Discussion Forum – Connecting Theory, Instructional Design Frameworks, and Educational Technology Evaluation Tools to Users and Resources and provide feedback on postings from your peers.
+Select one or more frameworks and add to your drawing or concept map created in Activity 1 (related to learning theory and instructional design frameworks above).
+Share your diagram in the Unit 2 Activities Discussion Forum and provide feedback on postings from your peers.

 While the majority of the content and activities for this course were pre-designed, before you began the course as an element of quality assurance, one element was left as a task of co-creation for you in partnership with a team – creating a rubric to be used to evaluate Assignment 3.
 The purpose of this activity is to provide you with a collaborative task to practice teamwork and a voice in the criteria that will be used for some of the assessment in the course.
 Hopefully part of your learning will be relevant for how you design your digital learning resource.
 You may consider including a learner-created option or component as a means of empowerment and engagement.